On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 \subsection{Notes and references}

 A large portion of the boundary $\partial \PH_3$ has been studied in \cite{PT09} and a combinatorial model of $\partial \PH_3$ is studied in \cite{BOPT14}.
-A related problem of self-bump on $\partial \PH_3$ is studied in \cite{BOPT16, BOPT18}.
+The problem on how hyperbolic components are positioned for quadratic rational maps is studied in details in \cite{Rees90, Rees92}.
+A related problem of self-bumps on $\partial \PH_3$ is studied in \cite{BOPT16, BOPT18}.

 Degenerations of Fatou components have been studied extensively in terms of elementary moves like pinching and spinning \cite{Makienko00, TanLei02, HT04, PT04, CT18}.
-The quasi post-critically finite degenerations in $\BP_d$ generalize these operations, and also provide a unified framework.
+The quasi post-critically finite degenerations in $\BP_d$ generalize these operations, and thus provide a unified framework.

 Other comparisons of $\BP_d$ with Teichm\"uller theory can be found in \cite{McM08, McM09b, McM09, McM10}.
-The quasi-invariant trees are closely related to the Ribbon $\R$-trees as in \cite{McM09} and the analogous constructions of isometric group actions on $\R$-trees for Kleinian groups \cite{MorganShalen84, Bestvina88, Paulin88} (see discussions in \S \ref{sec: gfb}).
+The quasi-invariant trees are closely related to the ribbon $\R$-trees as in \cite{McM09} and the analogous constructions of isometric group actions on $\R$-trees for Kleinian groups \cite{MorganShalen84, Bestvina88, Paulin88} (see discussions in \S \ref{sec: gfb}).

 Related bumping problems for deformation spaces of Kleinian groups are studied in \cite{ACMcC00}.
-Rescaling limits of Blaschke products have also been studied in \cite{Ivrii16}, and other application of rescaling limits in complex dynamics can be found in \cite{Epstein00, DeM05, Kiwi15, Arfeux17, L19}.
+Rescaling limits of Blaschke products have also been studied in \cite{Ivrii16}, and other application of rescaling limits in complex dynamics can be found in \cite{Epstein00, DeM05, Kiwi15, Arfeux17, L19a, L19}.